 If you think about it, you don’t have any money to go out there paying an attorney for every hour that he or she spends in your case.
 So what the attorneys does, in most situations, is charge a contingency fee.
 So if we get you a lump sum back-pay settlement, our fee is one-third of that.

 For example, If I get you $9,000 in back-pay, our fee is $3,000.
-If you’re getting paid $3,000 a month, then my fee is $1,000 every single month while you were on claim.
-Remember, without the work that we did to get you on claim, then you wouldn’t have that $3,000 a month.
-It’s really a difference of get $2,000 a month or get $0 a month if you don’t do everything the right way to appeal your long-term disability claim.
+If you’re getting paid $3,000 a month, then your lawyer’s fee is $1,000 every single month while you were on claim.
+Remember, without the work that your attorney did to get you on claim, then you wouldn’t have that $3,000 a month.

 I can say that because I’m confident in the processes and systems that we have implemented in appealing these long-term disability denials.
 We’ve seen great success in following the same process every single time.
 Even though the medical condition is different, or the treating doctors are different, we follow the same exact process.
-Every single time we appeal a long-term disability claim, we follow the same exact process.
-That process has been successful in a vast majority of our cases.

 Hiring an attorney for a disability case is highly valuable.
 My clients who are disabled could have put together an appeal package of the same quality that I do.
 I’m not saying that arrogantly.
 I saying that confidently.
 I can say without hesitation that hiring an attorney to represent you is worth it.
+Long term disability attorneys play a crucial role in assisting clients with denied claims and navigating the complexities of disability insurance policies, particularly those governed by ERISA.

 So the attorney gets paid a contingency fee.
 This is usually one third of whatever back-pay benefits and any ongoing benefits that are recovered because of the attorney’s efforts.
 Plus, there are usually some costs.
 It’s always important to distinguish between a fee and a cost.
 They are two different things.